 Prime members automatically get the Amazon Prime Free Two-Day option on your goods.
 You also get listed as a Prime option when people sort search results.
 If you’re anything like us, that filter is almost always clicked when you first start looking for a product — and usually still checked when you make the final decision.

 Understanding and planning for shipping costs can be difficult for new and growing eCommerce businesses.
 Amazon makes that easier by giving you and your customers access to better options.
 FBA products are available for free shipping to customers.

 Free shipping is a top incentive to get people to buy from online stores.
-Up to 47% of shoppers won’t complete a purchase if it doesn’t come with free shipping; most customers expect shipping to be free, even if their order is under $50.
+According to the National Retail Federation, up to 47% of shoppers won’t complete a purchase if it doesn’t come with free shipping; most customers expect shipping to be free, even if their order is under $50.
 They also think that two-day shipping is the standard.

-Image courtesy of the National Retail Federation Winter 2017/2018 Consumer View
+Image courtesy of the National Retail Federation, Consumer View Report